-"forward-looking information").
-All information, other than statements of historical facts, included in this registration statement that addresses activities, events or developments that the Company expects or anticipates will or may occur in the future is forward-looking information.
-Forward-looking information is often identified by the words "may", "would", "could", "should", "will", "intend", "plan", "anticipate", "believe", "estimate", "expect" or similar expressions or phrases.
+This Annual Report on Form 10-K contains "forward-looking statements" regarding Columbia Care Inc. and its subsidiaries (collectively referred to as "Columbia Care," "we," "us," "our," or the "Company").
+We make forward-looking statements related to future expectations, estimates, and projections that are uncertain and often contain words such as, but not limited to, "may", "would", "could", "should", "will", "intend", "plan", "anticipate", "believe", "estimate", "expect" or other similar words or phrases.
 These statements are not guarantees of future performance and are subject to known and unknown risks, uncertainties, and assumptions that are difficult to predict.
 Particular risks and uncertainties that could cause our actual results to be materially different from those expressed in our forward-looking statements include those listed below: